BU-CS-CE-528-2017/OpenStack-Network-Plugin-Optimization/README.md

 ### Repository Contents
 You can clone the Repository to be able to view and see all the contents.

+Pre-requisites:
+DevStack for OpenStack with Neutron is a requirement for this project.

+INSTALLATION:
 Since our project was based on OpenStack.
 We have penned down a complete documentation on how to correctly deploy DevStack for OpenStack.
 The document contains all the steps to be followed and some common errors have also been addressed.

 Some OpenStack Python codes have been analyzed and put in.
 For complete information: https://github.com/openstack/neutron

 In order to try the web UI created by us for linking to KlouBuster, these are the requirements to OpenStack: